-Promoting the Full Inclusion of Women in the Church and Society
+Promoting the Full Inclusion of Women in the Church and in Society

 The Poem Challenges Torture